dynamiquel/Catalyst/schema/general.md

 - `description` (alt: `desc`): A human-readable description of the property.
 - `default`: Default value to assign to the property.
 A value of `default` means to use the default value for the property type
 - Language-Specific Sections (e.g. cs): Allow for language-specific configurations for this property

+## Constants
+Each entry under constants defines a constant field.
+These are read-only and static fields that can be accessed without creating an instance of a definition.
+A constant definition can have the following keys:
+- `type` (required): The data type of the constant.
+Supported types include:
+  - `str`: string of characters
+  - `i32`: 32-bit integer
+  - `i64`: 64-bit integer
+  - `f64`: 64-bit floating-point number
+  - `bool`: boolean
+  - `date`: ISO 8601 date
+  - `time`: timespan
+  - `uuid`: 128-bit UUID
+  - Every type can also be **optional**  by suffixing it with `?` (e.g. `str?`)
+- `description` (alt: `desc`): A human-readable description of the property.
+- `value`: Value to assign to the constant.
+A value of `default` means to use the default value for the constant type
+- Language-Specific Sections (e.g. cs): Allow for language-specific configurations for this constant

 ### Examples
 ```yaml